 Plug valves are of basic construction and do not have complex operations.
 They are easy to operate with quick and efficient flow control.
 Regulation of media is not a suitable application for these valves because they are meant for an on-off mechanism.

 What is a Ball Valve?

-The fluid can move across the valve if we turn the ball to match the hole with the pipe.
+Like the plug’s alignment, the ball aligns its hole with the pipeline.
 This is an open position.
-When we turn the ball to block the hole, the flow stops, which is a closed position.
+When we turn the ball to block the hole, the flow stops.
+This is when the valve is closed.
 Ball valves are best for short and frequent flow control applications.

-Both plug and ball valves have different applications.
-Here’s a simple explanation of their applications:
+Both the valves have different applications.
+Here’s a simple explanation of Plug valve vs. ball valve applications: